Moving To Brazil

 When you have decided to move to Brazil from the USA you need to get all the information on this important piece of document that will dictate your terms of staying in this country.

 Brazil encourages and has a comparatively relaxed procedure for short term visas.
 If you are staying less than 90 days you can apply for these.
-However, like moving to any other international location in Brazil also there are work visas and investment visas available.
+Moving to any other international location in Brazil also there are work visas and investment visas available.
 Let us give you more details on these to assist in your relocation to Brazil from the USA.

-Short term visas – As mentioned above if you are moving to Brazil from the USA for a short stay which can be less than 90 days, you may not even need a visa.
-However, any stay that crosses the 90 days mark will need you to apply and produce the right visa justifying your stay in this country.
-If you are traveling to Brazil for business purposes and need to stay more than 3 months, you have to obtain the proper short-term visa.
+For business trips exceeding 3 months, secure the appropriate short-term visa.
 If you are staying short term and do not need the visa you have to produce a document supporting that you have sufficient funds to support your stay in Brazil and a return ticket, as well.

-Work visas – Termed as V Visa or the VITERM visa, to move to Brazil from the USA and stay there to work you will need to apply for a V visa.
-However, VITERM is a temporary visa when one gets a contractual job with a Brazilian employer.
-This visa is valid up-to 2 years and then-after gets renewed.
-However, you won’t have the facility to change jobs when you are on a V category visa.
+Termed as V Visa or the VITERM visa, to move to Brazil from the USA and stay there to work you will need to apply for a V visa.
+The VITERM is a temporary visa for contractual employment with a Brazilian employer.
+It’s valid for up to 2 years and can be renewed, but job changes are not allowed on a V category visa.

 There are other work visas available in Brazil to move from the USA and stay here and work.
 Even digital nomads can obtain a visa providing they are earning US$1500/ month.

-Retirement visa – If as a US citizen you can show income proof of US$2,000 then you can move to Brazil from the USA to retire in this charming country.
+As a US citizen, if you can show income proof of US$2,000, you can move to Brazil from the USA to retire in this charming country.

-Permanent visa – Permanent visa is called VIPER in Brazil.
-If you can satisfy the requirements for a permanent visa that includes a clean criminal record and skills that can contribute to the Brazilian economy, then after obtaining this visa you can move to Brazil from the USA then stay, work and even change jobs without losing the residential permit.
+In Brazil, they call a permanent visa VIPER.
+If you can satisfy the requirements for a permanent visa, including a clean criminal record and skills contributing to the Brazilian economy, you can move to Brazil from the USA, stay, work, and even change jobs without losing the residential permit.

 FAQ’s